Streamlining workflow for sales and trading desks

 Impact of COVID-19

 The onset of COVID-19 and the resulting increase in remote flexible working has certainly accelerated digitalisation initiatives.
-Anecdotally, there has been more digital transformation in the past eight months than in the last eight years.
-Long held biases against working from home have been disproved by necessity and highlighted the need for firms to have a coherent omni-channel strategy.
+Anecdotally, there has been a more digital transformation in the past eight months than in the last eight years.
+Long-held biases against working from home have been disproved by necessity and highlighted the need for firms to have a coherent omnichannel strategy.